This article may contain affiliate links. You can see our disclaimer here.

 Located 45 minutes from Tulum, the Coba ruins are impressive.
 Climb to the top of the main pyramid for a stunning view of the lush jungle below.
 Controlling trades routes, and dominating much of the Northern Yucatan, this Mayan city was of great importance in the region.
 Older, but lesser known than Chichen Itza, Coba is easily accessible by bus, shared taxis, or renting a car.
-It does tend to get busy in the afternoon.
+It does tend to get busy by midday.

 TIP: To navigate this site more quickly, bicycles are available to rent for 100 pesos.
-Or opt to hire a transport bicycle that will ferry you and your travel partner to the pyramid sites.
+Or opt to hire a transport bicycle that will ferry you and your travel partner down the covered pathway to the pyramid sites.

 READ NEXT: Celestun, Mexico